 • People in remote or underserved regions

-• Support continuous learning across ages and backgrounds
+• Support lifelong learning across different age groups

 • Limited access to traditional classrooms

-• Unequal access to educational resources in certain regions
+• Unequal access to education in some regions

 Fixed schedulesFlexible timing